aplteam/Tatin/docs/FirstStepsWithTatin.md

 #._tatin.aplteam_MarkAPL_11_0_1.code.MarkAPL
 ```

 But how does MarkAPL find its assets?
-Well, Tatin injects a namespace `TatinVars` into `#._tatin.aplteam_MarkAPL_11_0_1.code`, and that namespace carries two variables:
+Well, Tatin injects a namespace `TatinVars` into `#._tatin.aplteam_MarkAPL_11_0_1.code`, and that namespace carries several variables, among them these:

 * `HOME` carries the path to the directory where the package was loaded from
 * `ASSETS` holds the path to the assets relative to `HOME`.